Toys "R" Us Europe: Denmark, Finland, Iceland, Norway, and Sweden (1994–2019)

 In October 1994, Toys "R" Us launched in Scandinavia.
 In Denmark, Finland, Iceland, Norway, and Sweden, Toys "R" Us stores were independently operated by Top-Toy under license.
 Because of this, these respective stores were not affected by the bankruptcy of Toys "R" Us' parent company.
 However, Top Toy would file for bankruptcy itself on December 30, 2018, due to poor holiday sales, with all Toys "R" Us stores closing by January 10, 2019.

 France (1989–2019)

 Toys "R" Us France launched in 1989.
 In July 2018, Toys "R" Us France went into receivership in order to look for a buyer.
 The franchise including 44 of the stores was purchased by French company Jellej Jouets in October 2018.
 In April 2019, they sold the stores over to Luderix International, the owners of rival chain PicWic.
 The merger was soon completed, and by July 2019 all Toys "R" Us and PicWic stores were rebranded as PicWicToys.

-Due to profit losses caused by the COVID-19 pandemic, the chain closed several of their stores in 2020, and soon went into receivership in May 2022.
+Due to profit losses caused by the COVID-19 pandemic, the chain closed several of its stores in 2020, and soon went into receivership in May 2022.
 In July 2022, Smyths, who already owned the ex-Toys "R" Us stores in German-speaking areas, purchased PicWicToys.